February 7th, 2018

-Panteras Racing from the Universidad Panamericana Preparatoria in Mexico City, has won the 2016 F1® in Schools Mexico National Championship.
-The team of six high school students beat out 18 other teams to take the National Title, earning a chance to compete at the World Finals during the US Formula 1 Grand Prix in Austin, Texas on October 14-23.
+Panteras Racing, from the Universidad Panamericana Preparatoria in Mexico City, has won the 2016 F1® in Schools Mexico National Championship.
+The team of six high school students beat out 18 other teams to take the national title, earning their chance to compete at the World Finals during the US Formula 1 Grand Prix in Austin, Texas on October 14-23.

-This was the first year that the F1® in Schools competition has taken place in Mexico, making it one of the more than 40 countries now involved in the engineering competition.
+This was the first year that the F1® in Schools competition has taken place in Mexico, joining more than 40 countries that are now involved in the engineering competition.

-In the event, student teams comprising of 3-6 students ages 9-19 are commissioned to design, construct, and race a compressed air powered F1™ Car of the Future.
-This model sized car is made from a block of balsa wood and is manufactured using a CNC machine.
-During the competition, the cars race on a 20 meter track, with the cars covering the distance in just around one second.
+In the event, student teams comprising of 3-6 students ages 9-19 years are commissioned to design, construct, and race a compressed air powered F1™ Car of the Future.
+This model-sized car is constructed from a block of balsa wood and is manufactured using a CNC machine.
+During the competition, the cars race on a 20-meter track, with the cars covering this distance in approximately one second.

-In addition to designing, constructing, and racing their cars, the student teams must develop a business plan, manage social networking, find sponsors, and put together a portfolio of work to present to a judging panel with a verbal and written presentation to support their model car.
+In addition to designing, constructing and racing their cars, the student teams must develop a business plan, manage social networking, find sponsors, and put together a portfolio of work to present to a judging panel, together with a verbal and written presentation to support their model car.

-Not missing a beat, when the F1® in Schools in Mexico competition was announced, “We were the first team to officially register,” says Mario Zarate, Panteras Racing’s design engineer.
+When the F1® in Schools in Mexico competition was announced, Panteras racing didn’t miss a beat.
+“We were the first team to officially register,” says Mario Zarate, Panteras Racing’s design engineer.

-The team knew that there was a lot of work to be done.
-They started researching car aerodynamics as well as learning about CAD modeling techniques and wind tunnel simulations.
+The team knew that there was a lot of work to be done., and they immediately started researching car aerodynamics as well as learning about CAD modeling techniques and wind tunnel simulations.

-Using information from the SimScale F1 Workshop provided a foundation for understanding the aerodynamics of their own design—with one big caveat says Mario, “The principles and aerodynamics of a real F1 car and the F1 car that we are making are quite different.
-For example, a F1 car uses downforce which helps it to make faster turns but our car only travels on a short track in a straight line so we didn’t need any of this downforce we actually needed to reduce it completely.”
+Using information from the SimScale F1 Workshop provided a foundation for understanding the aerodynamics of their own design—with one big caveat, says Mario, “The principles and aerodynamics of a real F1 car and the F1 car that we are making are quite different.
+For example, an F1 car uses downforce which helps it to make faster turns, but our car only travels on a short track in a straight line, so we didn’t need any of this downforce—we actually needed to reduce it completely.”

-With the World Championship looming ahead, the team has been using their summer vacation to do a lot more testing and simulations to validate their final car design.
-“We are planning to do simulations part-by-part with all of the features we have which means about 10-20 more simulations.
+With the World Championship looming ahead, the team has been using their summer vacation to carry out more testing and simulations to validate their final car design.
+“We are planning to do simulations part-by-part with all of the features we have, which means about 10-20 more simulations.
 We need those simulations to really validate our design for the World Finals,” says Mario.